Decuplets, glueballs and nonet anomalies: Unrecognised glueballs and missing mesons

 Joint MF's analysis of data on $N_{1A}$ and $N_{1B}$ gives the following values for these masses \cite{Sum}

 and appoints the nonets $N_{1A}$ and $N_{1B}$ as $N_{1(a)}$ and $N_{1(b)}$ respectively.
+Consequently, we define also $D_1$ for these mesons as $D_{1A}$ and $D_{1B}$.
 Observe that the slight difference between "bare" $K_{1A}$ and $K_{1B}$ masses is strongly amplified by hadronic interactions.
-Consequently, we define also $D_1$ for these mesons as $D_{1A}$ and $D_{1B}$.

 The states of the $N_{1A}$ and $N_{1B}$ are not comparable, but the states of $D_{1A}$ and $D_{1B}$ can be compared.
 The fact that basic masses (a,b) of $D_{1A}$ and $D_{1B}$ are not identical can only increase interest to this comparison because it demonstrates the dependence of $D_1$ properties on C-parity.
-Therefore, they demonstrate the influence of weak interaction on meson multiplets. (cf. $K_S$ and $K_L$ states of pseudoscalar mesons).
+Hence, they disclose the influence of weak interaction on meson multiplets. (cf. $K_S$ and $K_L$ states of pseudoscalar mesons).